 Swelling, temporary redness or mild bruising are typical and expected.
 Less common side effects include flaking, dryness, prolonged irritation or pigment changes.
 Rare complications include inflammatory nodules, infection or granulomatous reactions.

-If symptoms worsen rather than improve, or if signs of infection or systemic response occur, please contact the clinic.
+If symptoms worsen, or if signs of infection or systemic response occur, please contact the clinic.

-As micro-needling is a procedure tailored to the individual, pricing is not fixed until you’ve had your initial consultation and assessment.
+As Micro-Needling is a procedure tailored to the individual, pricing is not fixed until you’ve had your initial consultation and assessment.
 Individual tailoring ensures that your treatment is safe, appropriate and aligned with your skin requirements.
-Your tailored plan will be given to you at the end of your consultation, and it includes an outline of recommended sessions and associated costs so you can make a fully informed decision before proceeding.
+Your tailored plan will be given to you at the end of your consultation and includes an outline of recommended sessions and associated costs so you can make a fully informed decision before proceeding.

 Factors that influence the cost of your treatments include your skin concern, treatment area, depth required and whether you’ll have additional supportive therapies incorporated into your plan.